December 31st

 Commentary:

 Industriousness is the cornerstone of nearly every aspect of life.
 One should have the zeal and enthusiasm to work and learn each and every day.
 Only when one has the thirst to learn more can he gain more vidyā (knowledge).
 Vidyā could bring in more wealth.
 Wealth, in turn, attracts friends.
 (Friends made through wealth is not necessarily a nice thing.
 However, that is the way of the world.
 Noble-minded people befriend anyone irrespective of financial status.)
-It is a pleasant feeling to have friends; man is a social being.
+Having friends is a pleasant feeling (man is a social being).
 He enjoys being around people.
 Delight comes automatically with enjoyment.

-Therefore, in order to be cheerful, one needs to be industrious and not be lazy.
+Therefore, to be cheerful, one needs to be industrious and not be lazy.
 Step by step, alertness and industriousness will lead to delight.

 pada vigrahaH: